JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 - Work with advanced microcontrollers like STM32 or ESP32.

-- Build more complex IoT projects, like smart home systems,
+- Build more complex IoT projects, like smart home systems, wearable devices, etc.